ramiali-droid/3D-UMamba-Optz/README.md

 ## Install
 The latest codes are tested on CUDA11.3 and above, PyTorch 1.10.1 and Python 3.9.

-NOTE: Encountered issues with CUDA 11.3 and 11.7 while installing some dependacies and packages.
+NOTE: Encountered issues with CUDA 11.3 and 11.7 while installing some dependecies and packages.
 Safe with CUDA 12.3

 We do not need to compile mamba or cpp_wrapper from the previous model For mamba, it is installed through 3dumamba_environment.yml [mamba-ssm==1.2.0.post1]